What Is A Pro Set In Tennis?

 Pro Set Tiebreakers

-The pro set scoring system also follows the "win by two rule," in which the winning player(s) must win by more than one set over their opponent.
+Like the advantage scoring system, the pro set scoring system follows the “win by two rule,” in which the winning player(s) must win by more than one set over their opponent.

 Sometimes, a 12-point tiebreak is used to break a score of 7-7 in a pro set.
 This means that an additional game is played to seven points.